-Are you thinking about trying valerian to help you sleep, or to reduce anxiety?
-Do you have a question about using it properly, the side effects or long-term safety?
+Are you thinking about trying valerian to help you sleep or to reduce anxiety?

-As an insomniac myself, I’ve tested and written about several over the counter sleep aids that have valerian as a main ingredient.
+As an insomniac myself, I’ve tested and written about several over the counter sleep aids that have valerian as an ingredient.

-Readers regularly ask questions about the specific sleep aids in the comments sections.
-But many of those questions are best answered by talking about valerian itself, rather than the particular brand.
+Readers regularly ask questions about the specific sleep aids in the comments.
+But some of those questions are perhaps better answered by talking about valerian itself, rather than the particular brand.

 Valerian (Valeriana Officinalis) is a tall, flowering plant that’s native to Europe and parts of Asia.
 It was also naturalized to North America.